esrametin/random-quote-machine/README.md

 ### to-do ###

--fix animate background color when clicked on new quote
+- ~~fix animate background color when clicked on new quote~~
+- put an hr to upper side of footer
+- fix buttons' positions on zoom-in/out